cockroachdb/docs/cockroachcloud/egress-perimeter-controls.md

 - Exporting data
 - Exporting logs

-By default, clusters can access external resources via the internet without restriction.
+By default, clusters can access external resources via the internet without restriction, and even [private clusters](private-clusters.html) can access their private network.
 This potentially leaves a cluster open to a *data exfiltration* scenario, wherein an attacker, often a [malicious insider](https://www.cisa.gov/defining-insider-threats), steals data by sending backups, changefeeds, data, or logs to a source that they control.

 Operators of {{ site.data.products.dedicated }} clusters can mitigate against this risk by using Egress Perimeter Controls, which enable [admins](../{{site.versions["stable"]}}/security-reference/authorization.html#admin-role) to restrict egress to a list of specified external destinations.
 This adds a strong layer of protection against malicious data exfiltration.
 Along with other measures such as [Private Clusters](private-clusters.html), Egress Perimeter Controls are an important component in an overall strategy for maximizing network security.